harrycresswell/harry/content/writing/page-site-params.md

 </footer>
 ```

-Note that these are all custom Page variables, or Page-level Params.

-Now you have a good grasp of Page variables and Page-level Params.
-Let’s turn to Site variables, so we can understand the differences.
+Now you have a good grasp of Page methods and custom parameters.
+Let’s turn to Site Methods, so we can understand the differences.

-## Site variables
+## Site Methods

-Site variables give you access to global data that applies to your entire website.
-These configurations are usually defined in the *config.toml* file, but not always.
-Like Page variables, some are pre-defined and built-in to Hugo’s core, for convenience.
+Site Methods give you access to global data that applies to your entire website.
+Global data is typically defined in the *config.toml* or *hugo.toml* file, but not always.
+Like Page Methods, there are various Site Methods which have been built-in to Hugo’s core, for convenience.

-Hugo provides the `.Site` variable to give you access to these settings from a Page context.
+Hugo provides `.Site` to give you access to this global object of data from a Page context.
 In other words, from inside your layout templates.
-So `.Site` is, in fact, a Page variable that you use to get hold of Site variables.
+So, [.Site is a Page Method](https://gohugo.io/methods/page/site/), in fact, that you use to get hold of Site Methods.
 Kinda confusing, right?

-The most important thing to remember is that *`.Site` exposes your global variables to the Page context*.
+The most important thing to remember is that *`.Site` exposes your global Methods to the Page context*.

 To get a better understanding of `.Site`, let’s consider an example.